disqus/disqus-wordpress-plugin/disqus/README.txt

 11. Moderate by Email Notifications

 == Changelog ==
+= 3.1.5 =
+* Fixed synced comments attaching to missing WordPress posts and leaving an empty "In response to" column
+* Show a Disqus thread link in "In response to" when a synced comment has no matching local post (WordPress 6.1+)
+* Notify admins on older WordPress that unmatched synced comments may have an empty "In response to" column until they upgrade to 6.1 or later

 = 3.1.4 =
 * Added dismissible admin notice explaining free version ads and paid plan options
 * Fixed deprecation warning when syncing comments with null author name